 Call us to book an appointment with our experienced relationship counsellor

-We are fortunate to have an exceptionally qualified relationship counsellor on our team here at Inner Melbourne Clinical Psychology.
-Dr Mariel Sanchez-Rockliffe has extensive training in Gottman Marital Therapy and Emotion Focused Therapy for couples.
-Her practical approach creates a safe and comfortable environment in which to explore difficulties and realise positive change.
+We are fortunate to have two experienced and knowledgeable relationship counsellors on our team here at Inner Melbourne Clinical Psychology, Dr Mariel Sanchez-Rockliffe and Georgia Pierakos.
+Their practical approaches create a safe and comfortable environment in which to explore difficulties and realise positive change.

-To book an appointment with Mariel call our support team on 9376 1958 or complete our online booking form here.
+To book an appointment with Mariel or Georgia call our support team on (03) 9376 1958 or complete our online booking form here.